asnelling/irrlicht/tests/tests-readme.txt

 testUtils.cpp provides some functions for creating screenshots and comparing files (including images).

 Validation images should go im the /media subdirectory.
+Since the tests rely on the presence of /media and /empty/empty subdirectories, the working directory must be the /tests directory, not /bin/$PLATFORM.
+This means that you cannot run /bin/$PLATFORM/texts.exe from there.
+You can however cd to /tests and run ../bin/$PLATFORM/tests.exe

 The overall test application will return a count of the number of test that failed, i.e. 0 is success.